influxdata/docs-v2/content/flux/v0.x/join-data/_index.md

 - **Identical [group keys](/flux/v0.x/get-started/data-model/#group-key)**.
   Functions in the `join` package use group keys to quickly determine what tables from each input stream should be paired and evaluated for the join operation.
-  _Both input streams must have the same group key._
+  _Both input streams should have the same group key._
+  If they don't, your join operation may not find any matching tables and will return unexpected output.
-  This likely requires using [`group()`](/flux/v0.x/stdlib/universe/group/) to regroup each input stream before joining them together.
+  Use [`group()`](/flux/v0.x/stdlib/universe/group/) to regroup each input stream before joining them together.

   {{% note %}}
 Only tables with the same [group key instance](/flux/v0.x/get-started/data-model/#example-group-key-instances)